 Figure 2: Five datasets of global surface temperature and lower troposphere temperature are shown before and after removing the short-term effects of the El Niño Southern Oscillation (ENSO), solar variability, and volcanic aerosols.
 A 12-month running average was applied to each dataset.

 Figure 3: Average of all five data sets (GISS, NCDC, HadCRU, UAH, and RSS) with the effects of ENSO, solar irradiance, and volcanic emissions removed (Foster and Rahmstorf 2011)

-Last updated on 17 May 2013 by John Cook.
+Last updated on 23 February 2014 by LarryM.
 View Archives